danbeck/danbeck/_posts/2013-09-05-ramsamsam-reader-synchronization-with-theoldreader.markdown

 categories: Ubuntu App Showdown
 ---

-RamSamSam Reader can now connect and synchronize with <a href="http://theoldreader.com/">theOldReader</a>!
+RamSamSam Reader can now connect and synchronize RSS feed data with <a href="http://theoldreader.com/">theOldReader</a>!

 ![The Old Reader]({{ site.baseurl }}/images/logo-landing.png)